 What means would we follow for measuring the conversion?

-Once you have analyzed the audience for your website, the next course of action would be measuring the success of mobile conversion.
-In this post, we will analyze the means through which we can measure the conversion success.
+Once you have analyzed the audience for your website, the next course of action would measure the success of mobile conversion.
+In this post, we will examine the means through which we can measure the conversion success.

 The first step is to determine the conversion success.
 In general, a conversion falls into categories as suggested below: